ideasman42/the_joy_of_life_drawing/book.rst

    :width: 50%
    :align: right

-The 'straight line ´only figure was introduced to me as discipline, rather than just ´something to try´, at Burwood State College.
+The 'straight line only' figure was introduced to me as discipline, rather than just 'something to try' , at Burwood State College.
 This experience was a challenge, and encouraged a creative approach that lives with me to this day.
 Through perceiving our model in terms of straight lines...., gesture, form and lastly an overlaid contour may evolve.
 'Straight line drawing' allows us to perceive the form of our model as a whole, and to rapidly render him or her in accurate detail.
-This may be done by 'slashing in' exterior form lines that emphasise the overall gesture, then working in to the interior of the figure with smaller shorter straight lines, detailing chin, nose, breasts, hands and so on, ´Flat plane´ figure drawing is an extension of the straight line exercise described.
+This may be done by 'slashing in' exterior form lines that emphasise the overall gesture, then working in to the interior of the figure with smaller shorter straight lines, detailing chin, nose, breasts, hands and so on, 'Flat plane' figure drawing is an extension of the straight line exercise described.
 Likewise Flat Plane figure drawing helps the artist build up form speedily, and confidence is gained through the depiction of a better proportioned figure drawing.

-Image...Straight Line Drawing ..Seated model ..10 minute pose September 1979.
+Straight Line Drawing ..Seated model ..10 minute pose September 1979.

 ----